 - ✅ Simple Implementation: Basic on/off switching logic

-- ✅ Compatible with Zero-Cross SSRs: Can use simpler, cheaper SSRs
+- ✅ Compatible with many common SSRs (Zero-Cross / Sync ones): Can use simpler, cheaper SSRs

 Limitations:

-- ❌ Flickering: Visible light flicker and voltage fluctuations affecting nearby devices
+- ❌ Flickering: Visible light can flicker and voltage fluctuations can affect nearby devices

 - Caused by sudden high current draw creating voltage drops